 - Know when to go by checking out your area’s kerbside collection dates online.

 - Take a ute or a truck.
 You never know how much awesome junk you might find.
+With National Storage you get complimentary trailer hire on move-in, and super low hire rates after as well.

 - Have some gosh darn courtesy.
 If you’re interested in an item, don’t go throwing around the other items to get to it.
 Leave the pile as tidy as you found it.